sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 ==============
 Contributions which that appear to violate this principle can be summarily closed or removed.

+All pull requests **must** include the AI Assistance Disclosure checklist in their description.
+This is automatically added to the pull request description when you open a pull request.
+Removing or failing to complete this checklist may result in your pull request being closed without a review.
+Removing or failing to complete this checklist is an example of non-compliance.

 Repeated non-compliance may be considered a `code of conduct <https://sunpy.org/coc/>`__ violation.

 Responsible Uses of AI